-As of December 31, 2023, 107,680,719 shares of Class A common stock, 26,599,396 shares of Class M common stock, 4,529,817 shares of Class A-I common stock, 92,951,608 shares of Class M-I common stock, and 2,407,370 shares of Class D common stock were outstanding and held by a total of 24,097 stockholders.
+As of December 31, 2024, 89,137,711 shares of Class A common stock, 20,462,037 shares of Class M common stock, 2,982,425 shares of Class A-I common stock, 103,999,019 shares of Class M-I common stock, and 2,407,370 shares of Class D common stock were outstanding and held by a total of 20,027 stockholders.

 LaSalle acts as our external advisor pursuant to the advisory agreement among us, our operating partnership and LaSalle (the "Advisory Agreement").
-The term of our Advisory Agreement expires June 5, 2024, subject to an unlimited number of successive one-year renewals.
+The term of our Advisory Agreement expires June 5, 2025, subject to an unlimited number of successive one-year renewals.
 Our Advisor, a registered investment advisor with the SEC, has broad discretion with respect to our investment decisions and is responsible for selecting our investments and for managing our investment portfolio pursuant to the terms of the Advisory Agreement.
 Our executive officers are employees of, and compensated by, our Advisor.
 We have no employees, as all operations are managed by our Advisor.

-LaSalle is a wholly owned, but operationally independent subsidiary, of Jones Lang LaSalle Incorporated ("JLL" or our "Sponsor"), a New York Stock Exchange-listed leading professional services firm that specializes in real estate and investment management.
-As of December 31, 2023, JLL and its affiliates owned an aggregate of 2,521,801 Class M shares, which were issued for cash at a price equal to the most recently reported net asset value ("NAV") per share as of the purchase date and have a current value of approximately \$31,500.
+LaSalle is a wholly owned but operationally independent subsidiary of Jones Lang LaSalle Incorporated ("JLL" or our "Sponsor"), a New York Stock Exchange-listed leading professional services firm that specializes in real estate and investment management.
+As of December 31, 2024, JLL and its affiliates owned an aggregate of 2,521,801 Class M-I shares, and on January 2, 2025 purchased 8,726,003 Class D shares, all of which were issued for cash at a price equal to the most recently reported NAV per share as of the purchase date and have a current value of approximately \$129,800.